The Unguarded Moment (film): Development

 The origin of The Unguarded Moment is as surprising as Esther Williams' casting in it.
 According to biographer Bernard F. Dick in Forever Mame: The Life of Rosalind Russell, the story idea came from writer Larry Marcus and Rosalind Russell, as a possible vehicle for herself.
 (Marcus had written scripts for Russell's own production company.)

 The first draft of the screenplay by Marcus and Russell (under the pseudonym C.A.
 McKnight, her mother's maiden name) had a working title of Teach Me to Love and was completed by 1951.
 In a 1951 draft of the story, Harry Graham was a fellow teacher instead of a policeman, and Leonard Bennett was revealed to be responsible for the murders, before being killed.

-In 1952 it was announced the story, called The Hidden Heart had been purchased by Benagoss Productions, who had made The Green Glove.
-Herbert Meadow had worked on the script and Rudolph Mate was to direct.
-The story had been originally set in France but was relocated to California.
-Possible female stars discussed in the press included Olivia de Havilland, Loretta Young and Teresa Wright.
+In 1952, the story, then called The Hidden Heart, was announced to have been purchased by Benagoss Productions, which had made The Green Glove.
+Herb Meadow had worked on the script and Rudolph Maté was to direct.
+The story was originally set in France but the setting was changed to California.
+Possible female stars discussed in the press included Olivia de Havilland, Loretta Young, and Teresa Wright.
 The movie was not made.

-Russell had no time to work on the screenplay as she became busy with back to back Broadway productions including Wonderful Town, The Girl Rush and Picnic.
-As a result, she did not return to the project until 1955 when Marcus and scenarist Herb Meadow had made further revisions to the script under working titles of The Lie and The Hidden Heart.
+Russell had no time to work on the screenplay, as she became busy with back-to-back Broadway productions, including Wonderful Town, The Girl Rush, and Picnic.
+As a result, she did not return to the project until 1955, when Marcus and scenarist Meadow had made further revisions to the script under the working titles The Lie and The Hidden Heart.

-In October 1955 it was announced Universal International had purchased the script and Gordon Kay was going to produce.
+In October 1955, Universal International announced it had purchased the script, with Gordon Kay to produce.
 (It was later estimated Russell and Marcus made $50,000 for their work on the film.)

-In November Esther Williams signed on to play the lead and the film was called The Gentle Webb.
+In November, Esther Williams signed on to play the lead in the film, by then titled The Gentle Webb (sic).